BorisGigovic/Azure-Lighthouse-Capabilities-Uses-and-Strategies-for-Maximum-Efficiency-/README.md

-# Azure Lighthouse Capabilities Uses and Strategies for Maximum Efficiency-
+# Azure Lighthouse Capabilities Uses and Strategies for Maximum Efficiency

 Azure Lighthouse is a powerful service within Microsoft Azure that empowers managed service providers (MSPs) and enterprises to manage multiple customer environments seamlessly and securely from a single control pane.
 Introduced to enhance cross-tenant management capabilities, Azure Lighthouse enables organizations to simplify operations, increase efficiency, and ensure security when managing many Azure subscriptions.